Secret trails and tales of Offbeat Darjeeling

 • Kinema Curry – Funky-sour fermented soy dish of Tinchuley.

-• Sel Roti – Sweet, crispy rice donuts of Lolegaon.
+• Sel Roti – Sweet, crispy rice doughnuts of Lolegaon.

 • Gundruk Soup – Tangy, filling comfort food of Sukhiapokhri.